saikk9834/Hand-Gesture-Recognition-for-Hand-Steerable-Light-System-using-Nvidia-Jetson-Nano/README.md

 ## Contact

-For any questions or inquiries, please contact us at example@example.com.
+For any questions or inquiries, please contact me at saikk9834@gmail.com

 ---